ioquatix/relaxo-model/README.md

 	                    }
 	                }

-If the design document was saved as `catalog.yaml`, you could load it using relaxo into the `test` database as follows:
+If the design document was saved as `catalog.yaml`, you could load it using relaxo into the `test` dataset as follows:

 	relaxo test catalog.yaml